Organize. Educate. Advocate.

 Step 2: Try to identify at least one other RPCV or Peace Corps supporter to join you.

-NPCA is looking for opportunities for RPCVs to collaborate with grassroots advocates from the group RESULTS, which works on issues to address and support programs to address international health, education and poverty reduction.
+This year, NPCA is involved in a partnership in which we explore opportunities for RPCVs to collaborate with grassroots advocates from the group RESULTS, which works on issues contained to the international affairs budget to address and support programs to address international health, education and poverty reduction.
 Follow this link to see if there is a RESULTS chapter near you with which you can collaborate on a meeting.

-Call the office and identify yourself as a constituent and Returned Peace Corps Volunteer.
+Call the office (or use the congressperson’s meeting request form), and identify yourself as a constituent and Returned Peace Corps Volunteer.

-Tell them that you would like to schedule a meeting with the Congressperson to discuss the importance of the Peace Corps.
+Tell them that you would like to schedule a meeting with the Congressperson to discuss the importance of the Peace Corps, including Peace Corps Funding and other pertinent legislation.*

 Work with the District Office to arrange a meeting that fits your schedule and the schedule for your congressperson.
 If the Congressperson is unable to meet, the District Director is also a very effective person to meet with.

-*If you are working with RESULTS advocates, you also want to note you wish to discuss other parts of the international affairs budget.
+*If you are working with RESULTS advocates, you want to note they will also join you to discuss other parts of the international affairs budget.

 Will I get a face-to-face meeting with my lawmaker?